Xeriscape Native Grass Seed

 Buffalo grass withstands long, heavy grazing better than any other native grass on ranges consistently subjected to severe use.
 It often survives as a nearly pure stand.
 Because of its excellent ground cover, ability to spread under use, wide climatic adaptation, and relative ease of establishment, Buffalo grass is ideally suited for erosion control on range and pasturelands.
 Probably the most popular of the low growing native grasses.

-Blue Grama is a short growing, long-lived, warm-season, native perennial grass that grows throughout the Great Plains.
+Blue Grama is a short growing, long-lived, warm-season, drought tolerant native perennial grass that grows throughout the Great Plains.
 The leaves are 3 to 6 inches long and less than 1/4 inch wide.

 Blue grama is found on most soil types, including alkaline soils, but is most abundant on the heavier, upland soils.
 Its capacity to resist drought permits it to occupy the drier areas throughout its range of adaptation.